 Since Chicago's pirated airwaves on November 22, 1987, there has not been another major signal interruption by a video pirate in the United States.

-The signal interruption incident made national news the following day, and of course, was mentioned on all of the local Chicago news broadcasts as well.
+Bonus videos: The signal interruption incident made national news the following day, and of course, was mentioned on all of the local Chicago news broadcasts as well.
 Here is a YouTube video compilation of most of the local broadcasts:

 A few days later, then-WMAQ-TV sports anchor Mark Giangreco spoofed the Max Headroom incident by splicing in bits of Sunday night's video hijacking into his sportscast and then blaming it on former WMAQ-TV sportscaster (and personal friend of his) Chet Coppock):